 - Vitamin A, a vital nutrient for unclogging skin pores.

 Those nutrients will not provide you with any huge boost, mostly because the average person won’t apply 100 grams of royal jelly in one session.
+For instance, grapeseed oil is far better for vitamin E while sea buckthorn oil is the king for vitamin A.

 However, the real star of the acne show is royal jelly’s various proteins and peptides.
 There’s one peptide that has been shown to have extremely powerful antibacterial properties and this could be good for killing our pal p.acnes as well.